Pennsylvania Pesticide Applicator Certification

 To maintain certification, applicators must attend update training programs in core and appropriate category-specific topics.
 Six core credits and up to ten category credits for each category in which the applicator is certified are required (see "Pesticide Certification Categories and Recertification Credit Requirements").

 Recertification credits are accumulated based on attendance at approved meetings and other appropriate training.
-Annual statement of credits, which outline the credit requirements and recertification renewal date, is mailed to each certified applicator.
+An annual statement of credits, which outline the credit requirements and recertification renewal date, is mailed to each certified applicator.

 If the recertification credit requirements are not met by the specified date, the applicator's license will expire and that applicator will no longer be permitted to make pesticide applications until the license is reinstated (see "Reinstating an Expired Certification".)